NicoHenzel/Project_AppliedStatistics_BA_NH/references/README.md

-# Project Idead and Proposal
+# Project Ideas and Proposal